punctconnect/fiky-ds/index.markdown

 ### Conclusions

+The MVP's main functionality, upon taking the feedback into account is accessible [here](https://acs-punctconnect.vercel.app/).
+We initially thought of having a stack-like layout, as Google Wallet does.
+This approach works if we want the user to see a specific platform first, perhaps because it is also one of the advertiser supporters of the app.
+However, finding out earlier from surveyed individuals that they 6 out of 10 of them use multiple loyalty apps, a user will see 3-4 stores when opening the main page.

 We concluded that our platform would only be a good idea for smaller shops, or stores without a digital platform.
 However, it is not practical to approach bigger names, due to their already-established digital identity.